Venue Category: Westside

 Funky pizza joint and record store in Topanga Canyon that occasionally showcases local musicians and visiting DJs.

-• Del Monte, The
+• The Venice West

 THE ORIGINAL SPEAKEASY

-Venice quickly became a popular destination for Hollywood’s elite, with amenities like eateries and bars.
 In 1915, Italian immigrant Cesar Menotti opened “Menotti’s Buffet,” an upscale bar and restaurant.
 Prohibition in 1920 forced Menotti to transform the establishment into an underground speakeasy, using Venice’s steam pipe tunnels to transport bootlegged liquor.
 Whiskey arrived via boats offshore, fueling a successful operation that made Menotti a key figure in the local bootlegging scene.

 The Townhouse, built in 1915, evolved over decades, passing through several owners while remaining a beloved Venice landmark.
 Today, it operates as a live music venue and cocktail bar, celebrating its legacy as Venice’s original speakeasy.